curvenote/blog/content/blog/share-research-online-in-60-seconds.md

 ### BibTeX support

-If the repository contains a BibTeX `.bib` file, we’ll load the references and pick up on any citations you’ve made in your Markdown files or Markdown notebook cells, we currently support [MyST Markdown](https://spec.myst.tools/) for these sorts of references.
+If the repository contains BibTeX `.bib` files, the service will load the references and pick up on any citations you’ve made in your Markdown files or Markdown notebook cells, we currently support [MyST Markdown](https://spec.myst.tools/) for these sorts of references.

 ### References from DOIs